tatpongkatanyukul/Collaborative/Unit202.md

 > there were 984 patients in the group who received an IAC and 792 patients who did not. ***These groups were compared using propensity matching techniques.***

 ## Conclusion
+  * Take time to characterize the exposure and outcomes of interest pre-hoc.
+  * Utilize both structured and unstructured data to isolate your exposure and outcome of interest.
+NLP can be particularly helpful in analyzing unstructured data.
+  * Data visualization can be very helpful in facilitating communication amongst team members